A Well-Rounded Music Educator

-In high school, Willy was already thinking of majoring in music.
-“In some ways I was lucky to know I wanted to be a music educator so early,” he says.
+In high school, Willy Leafblad ’14 was already thinking of majoring in music.
+“In some ways, I was lucky to know I wanted to be a music educator so early,” he says.
 “When looking at colleges, I quickly focused my search on top-notch music programs and Luther emerged.
 It just felt right.”

 After graduating, Willy student taught as an alumnus and took a position as a long-term sub in January 2014.
-“The following spring, I was hired to teach 5th through 12th grade band at Spring Grove,” he says.
+“The following spring, I was hired to teach 5-12 grade band at Spring Grove,” he says.
 “I feel lucky to have begun teaching music so soon after getting my degree.”

 Willy believes that a huge part of being an effective educator, and especially a music educator, is the ability to inspire, especially youth.
 “It’s not something that comes naturally to everyone and is very difficult to teach,” he says.

-During one of his January Terms, Willy took an English course with more than 15 other students, and they sailed in the Virgin Islands while reading Shakespeare's The Tempest and other literature about the sea.
+During one of his January Terms, Willy took an English course with more than 15 other students.
+They sailed in the Virgin Islands while reading Shakespeare’s The Tempest and other literature about the sea.
 “That experience was a welcome change from my music-education courses and helps me appreciate today what my colleagues and students do in classrooms,” he says.

 While part of Luther’s Concert Band, Willy also had the opportunity to travel to Iceland and Norway for a 10-day tour. ”We gave four public concerts on that tour.
 During three of the concerts I could see the ocean from where I sat in the band!” he says.
 “The Concert Band tour strengthened how we felt as an ensemble and as friends.
 I hope to pass the same camaraderie, honor, and character traits on to my students on a daily basis.”